Ethra8/candlelight-worlds/README.md

 - [X] Add, update of delete images from the world's details page.
 - [X] Access contact requests sent by users throkugh the contact form to the admin.
 - [X] Display clearly if the request sender is an authenticated user or not.
+- [X] Know if the request sender is a actingon behalf of a company

 ## USER PROFILES